-Updating the Tx Pole requires two different files; the 'firmware.bin' and the 'spiffs.bin' files which can be found through the links in section 6.

-Then, on the browser configuration landing page shown in figure 2, select 'Update Firmware' and follow the on-screen commands on figure 7 to flash the \.bin files onto the device.
-These files should not be uploaded and flashed simultaneously.
+Updating the TX Pole requires two different files; the 'firmware.bin' and the 'spiffs.bin' files which can be found through the links in section 6.
+Before proceeding with the firmware update ensure the device is charged at least 80%.
+On the browser configuration landing page shown in figure 2, select 'Update Firmware' and follow the on-screen commands on figure 7 to flash the files onto the device.